atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/build-the-metrics.md

 ## Checking your Queries

 Do not assume your query is perfect.
-You should check it by looking at other peoples’ queries and/or by having the Data Gatekeeper review it.
+You should check it by looking at other peoples' queries and/or by having the Data Gatekeeper review it.

-### Check other people’s Queries
+### Check other people's Queries

-Depending on the BI tool that you are using you can see other people’s SQL queries.
+Depending on the BI tool that you are using you can see other people's SQL queries.
 This can be very insightful.
 You can take note of data sources they used that you were not aware of.
 You can also see if other people have complexity in their queries.

 Complex Query example: